Dissurender/new-paper/src/content/blog/medium-roast.md

   - Express
   - PostgreSQL
   - Recursion
-description: Adventures in transforming a key-value dump into a relational database.
+description: Adventures in transforming a key-value dump into a relational database with a proxy API.
 ---

 ## Building a JavaScript Proxy API for Hacker News Data